 The most common side effects are usually mild or moderate and improve quickly.
 These can include pain and swelling at the injection site, tiredness, headache, muscle and joint pain, chills and fever.
 These side effects are consistent with what would normally be observed following vaccination because of the immune system’s response to the vaccine.
 There have been some reports that side effects are more common following the second dose.

 The Health Product Regulatory Authority – the body responsible for medicines regulation in Ireland will routinely issue safety reports on the vaccines which you can find HERE.

 While there are no side-effects being reported specific to people with epilepsy, it is important to note that fever is a potential side effect that could trigger a seizure for some people with epilepsy.
-Antipyretics, i.e medicines that help regulate temperature; for example paracetamol, taken an hour or so before vaccination and then (e.g. paracetamol) taken regularly for 48 hours after the vaccination (or for the duration of fever) will minimise this risk.
+Antipyretics, i.e. medicines that help regulate temperature; for example, paracetamol, taken regularly for 48 hours after the vaccination (or for the duration of fever) will help minimise this risk.

 If I have well-controlled epilepsy and have a seizure after being vaccinated, would the seizure be classed a 'provoked' seizure?